AATF: Antarctic Training Facility

 CTS (Control Throttle Stick/s): One of the main operating devices inside a mecha’s cockpit.
 Along with the foot pedals, these control the mecha’s primary movements.

 Demi-Bion: A type of machine that mixes conventional vehicular frames with mecha components.
-It retroactively refers to such designs that predated Bionic mecha.
+It retroactively refers to such designs that predated Bionic mecha, which are also known as Proto-class mecha.

 Defense Council: A nine-member ARM X military council under the Xeno Head Committee that oversees day-to-day operations in the ARM X. The titles of these council members are as follows: Director-Marshal of Principal Operations; Director of Military Operations; Director of Aerospace Combat; Director of Terrestrial Combat; Director of Internal Affairs; Director of Candidate Development; Director of Candidate Acquisition; Director of Construction and Sustainability; and Director of Scientific Research and Development.